cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ## Attach Script to Camera

-To run the `StyleTransfer` script, we need to attach it to a `GameObject` in the scene.
+To run the `StyleTransfer` script, we need to attach it to the active `Camera` in the scene.